Piles or hemorrhoids are increases that develop in and around the anus.

-An enema is a very easy and effective remedy to relieve hemorrhoids.
+An enema is a straightforward and effective remedy to relieve hemorrhoids.
 Enemas can be administered with warm water.
-The water that enters the intestine loosens the stool to evacuate easily and effortlessly.
+The water that enters the intestine loosens the stool to evacuate quickly and effortlessly.

-Simple cotton clothing that fits comfortably is better because tight clothing can aggravate irritation in the area of hemorrhoids.
+Simple cotton clothing that fits comfortably is better because a tight dress can aggravate irritation in the area of hemorrhoids.

 They can also absorb sweat, which keeps the area dry and helps prevent any bacterial infection.

 Radishes are considered one of the best home remedies to relieve hemorrhoids.
-A half cup of radish juice consumed twice a day will help the relief of these swollen veins.
+A half-cup of radish juice consumed twice a day will help reduce these swollen veins.

 The local application of radish paste mixed with honey can also alleviate the pain caused by hemorrhoids.

-In Ayurvedic medicine, figs have been used to treat many diseases, including hemorrhoids.
+In Ayurvedic medicine, figs have treated many diseases, including hemorrhoids.